htoo97/Janus/README.md

 # Janus
 ### Face-detecting door system triggered by doormat
--- Authored by Team "What the Hack" during H.A.C.K.
-Day at UC San Diego (with Wayne Li, Kamran Aladross, Daniel Truong, Ash Zafari and Thant Htoo Zaw)
+-- Authored by Team "What the Hack" during H.A.R.D.
+Hack (Hackathon) at UC San Diego (with Wayne Li, Kamran Aladross, Daniel Truong, Ash Zafari and Thant Htoo Zaw), and won 3rd place.

 (**Trivia**: Janus is the Roman god of *doors*, with two *faces*.)